 Henry shifted his weight to his left leg, but he couldn’t help but to watch Lucifer slowly devour the rabbit.
 The action was happening right in front of him.
 He shifted his gaze downward, watching Katherine take a seat behind her desk.

-Katherine opened the blue folder that contained the firm’s background workup on Henry Barnes.
+Katherine opened the blue folder containing the firm’s background workup on Henry Barnes.
 She started her questioning slowly, reading from the file.

 “So, Mr. Barnes . . . may I call you Henry?”